 Remember that guy who sells overpriced Fresh Water that costs 300 credits from Pokémon Black 2 and White 2?
 Well there's another one here in Couriway Town selling it.
 And if you refuse, he would say that only pros can tell the difference!
 When you do buy, though, he gives you a free random berry, and starts selling them to you for 100 credits, so it's not a total rip-off like before.

 Before you battle Siebold, he asks you if you think Pokémon battles are worthy of being called arts.
 If you answer No, he goes on a pissed off rant thinking all you want is to "fill your stomach with tasteless matter" before he challenges you.

 In Lumiose City, the three battle restaurants are called Le Nah, Le Yeah, and Le Wow.
-The funniest one is Le Yeah, where all the diners will comment on how acceptable their food is.
-Not bad, not good, just... acceptable.
+The funniest one is Le Yeah, where all the diners will comment on how satisfying their food is.
+Not bad, not good, just... adequate.